 - Engage with purpose; don’t just randomly post to social channels.
 It’s got to have purpose (see Why Winging It with Social Media No Longer Works).

 - Build a social task force that cuts across departments.
 Don’t relegate social to a marketing, fundraising or IT silo.
 Include stakeholders from all relevant functions, including HR, customer service, and programs.
 This will move your social strategy front and center and ensure it meets your organization’s overall business objectives.

 - Develop social media guidelines so messaging is single-minded in tone and purpose.

 Leveraging social media won’t help you meet your goals unless you know where you’re going with it.
 Communication should have a purpose.
 Remember, yours is to strengthen relationships with existing donors, so your nonprofit survives and thrives.
-Whenever you engage, know what you hope for as the outcome.
+Whenever you engage.
 Out of context, social media exchanges are just transactions.
 Ask yourself this question: What am I going to do to make this exchange mean something, now and in the future?